Data prep for time series¶

 Access the data prep tool¶

-The data prep tools becomes available after initial set up (target, date/time feature, forecasting or nowcasting, series ID, if applicable).
+From the Start screen, the data prep tool becomes available after initial set up (target, date/time feature, forecasting or nowcasting, series ID, if applicable).
 Click Fix Gaps For Duration-Based to use the tool when DataRobot detects that the time steps are irregular:

 Or, even if the time steps are regular, use it to apply dataset customizations:

-Click Time series data prep to open and modify the dataset in the AI Catalog.
+Click Go to time series data prep to open and modify the dataset in the AI Catalog.
+Click Cancel to continue working in the current project.

-The method to modify a dataset in the AI Catalog is the same regardless of whether you started from the Start screen (described above) or from the catalog.
-In the catalog, open the dataset from the inventory and, from the menu, select Prepare time series dataset:
+In the AI Catalog, open the dataset from the inventory and, from the menu, select Prepare time series dataset:

-For the Prepare time series dataset option to be enabled, you must have permission to modify it.
+For the Prepare time series dataset option to be enabled for a dataset in the AI Catalog, you must have permission to modify it.
 Additionally, the dataset must:

 - Have a status of static or Spark.